hewison-chris/agora-cl-docs/website/docs/contribute/contribution-guidelines.md

 ## Getting Started

-Once you are a bit more familiar with the concepts behind Ethereum and are ready to write some code, head over and explore Prysm's [open issues on Github](https://github.com/prysmaticlabs/prysm/issues).
+Once you are a bit more familiar with the concepts behind Ethereum and are ready to write some code, head over and explore Agora-cl's [open issues on Github](https://github.com/prysmaticlabs/prysm/issues).
 We recommend looking for issues tagged with the "Good First Issue" label if it is your first contribution.
 If you are still unsure about how to tackle a bug or a feature, our team is always available on [Discord](https://discord.gg/prysmaticlabs).
-Sign in to your Github account, then navigate to [the official Prysm repository](https://github.com/prysmaticlabs/prysm/).
+Sign in to your Github account, then navigate to [the official Agora-cl repository](https://github.com/prysmaticlabs/prysm/).
 In the upper right hand corner of the page, click the 'Fork' button.
-This will create a copy of the Prysm repository on your account that can be edited for pull requests.
+This will create a copy of the Agora-cl repository on your account that can be edited for pull requests.

 ### Setting up your environment

-To develop Prysm, you'll need the following:
+To develop Agora-cl, you'll need the following:

 - A modern windows, osx, or linux operating system
 - Go 1.18 version installed, download and install [here](https://golang.org/dl/)
 - The `git` package installed
 - A code editor such as [Visual Studio Code](https://code.visualstudio.com/download) or Jetbrains' [Goland IDE](https://www.jetbrains.com/go/) or your preferred one

-First, create a local clone of Prysm.
+First, create a local clone of Agora-cl.

 ```text
 $ git clone https://github.com/prysmaticlabs/prysm.git && cd prysm